 |Not only is Lavender a beautiful and hardy plant to grow in the garden and use throughout your

 landscape, there are so many uses for this fragrant flowering shrub!
 The beautiful plant grows wild

 in France, Italy, Corsica, and Yugoslavia.
 Today, Lavender is grown and harvested throughout the

-ancient times.
+Romans of ancient times.
 The Romans regularly scented their bath water with lavender, in fact the

 Latin name Lavare means "to wash."
-In England lavender is widely used lavender to scent drawers and clothing
+In England lavender is widely used lavender to scent drawers

 Aromatherapy, simply stated, is the practice of using herbs, flowers, and essential oils extracted

-stems are steamed, releasing the fragrant oils.
-Some common uses for lavender essential oil are:
+and stems are steamed, releasing the fragrant oils.
+Some common uses for lavender essential oil

 -To scent bath water, add a few drops to bath to enjoy the relaxing and soothing aromas of this